 With water resistance up to 12 psi hydrostatic pressure, you can rest assured that this paint is the best exterior paint for high-humidity and high-rainfall areas, and it will seal your walls completely to keep your home safe from water damage, as long as it is applied correctly.

-Wrapping Up the Best Exterior Paint for Your Outdoor Painting Project
+How To Choose the Best Exterior Paint for Your Project

 After reading this guide to the best exterior paints, you know all of the factors that go into choosing a quality exterior paint, as well as the best exterior paints for a number of specific outdoor project needs.
 If you’re still unsure of the best color choice for your exterior, check out some of the most popular Sherwin Williams Exterior Paint Colors for this year, or take a look at 20 Bold and Modern Exterior House Painting Ideas to get some inspiration.